01About me

 07Statistics

-Unfortunately, I cannot provide exact statistics for both, my playing and coaching career.
+I cannot provide exact statistics for my playing and coaching careers.
 Nowadays, everything is tracked online, but most of my active time happened before that.
-I have some personal statistics, but my own archive is incomplete like the one in the Jedi Temple.
+I have some personal statistics, but my own archive is incomplete.

 22 in East, West, North and South Finland